Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

-Pacing is also a well-studied budget control strategy, in which an advertiser shades her value by a constant factor on her bid.
-Existing work studies such strategy from either a dynamic view \cite{DBLP:journals/mansci/BalseiroG19,DBLP:conf/www/BorgsCIJEM07,DBLP:journals/corr/abs-2205-08674,DBLP:conf/www/CelliCKS22,lee2013real} or an equilibrium view \cite{DBLP:journals/mansci/BalseiroBW15,DBLP:conf/ec/ConitzerKPSSMW19,DBLP:journals/ior/ConitzerKSM22}.
-Within the above work, \cite{DBLP:journals/mansci/BalseiroG19} is highly correlated with our solution, which also takes a sight from the dual space.
-Nevertheless, the analysis of their algorithm relies on the continuity of the distribution function, which is not necessary for our algorithm.
-Some papers compare different budget control methods and explore their relationships on the standpoint of equilibrium \cite{DBLP:journals/ior/BalseiroKMM21,DBLP:journals/corr/abs-2203-16816,DBLP:journals/corr/abs-2102-10476}.
-In particular, \cite{DBLP:journals/ior/BalseiroKMM21} shows that in the symmetric system equilibrium, throttling brings a higher profit for the seller than pacing under certain assumptions.
-A part of our results extends the comparison between throttling and pacing on a buyer's side from a dynamic view.
+Pacing is another well-studied budget control strategy, in which an advertiser shades her value by a constant factor on her bid.
+Existing work studies this strategy from both dynamic view \citep{DBLP:journals/mansci/BalseiroG19,DBLP:conf/www/BorgsCIJEM07,DBLP:journals/corr/abs-2205-08674,DBLP:conf/www/CelliCKS22,lee2013real} and equilibrium perspectives \citep{DBLP:journals/mansci/BalseiroBW15,DBLP:conf/ec/ConitzerKPSSMW19,DBLP:journals/ior/ConitzerKSM22}.
+Among these, the result of \citet{DBLP:journals/mansci/BalseiroG19} is highly correlated with our solution, which also considers the dual space.
+Nevertheless, the analysis of their algorithm depends on the continuity of the distribution function, which is not necessary for our algorithm.
+Some papers compare various budget control methods and explore their relationships from the equilibrium view \citep{DBLP:journals/ior/BalseiroKMM21,DBLP:journals/corr/abs-2203-16816,DBLP:journals/corr/abs-2102-10476}.
+In particular, \citet{DBLP:journals/ior/BalseiroKMM21} show that in the symmetric system equilibrium, throttling yields a higher profit for the platform than pacing under certain assumptions.
+A part of our results extends the comparison between throttling and pacing from an advertiser's viewpoint from a dynamic view.